dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/TalkNotes.md

 # Hyperplane Fields

+These are important because of their ties to *foliations*.

 *Example 1:*
 Take $M=S^2$, so we have $\RR^2 \to TS^2 \to S^2$.
 The tangent spaces are planes, and codimension 1 spaces are lines: